amrrs/Scraper-Projects/HN Scraper/README.md

 # Hacker News Scraper

-Extract Top Ranked Hacker News from the home/landing page of Hacker News
+Extract Top Ranked Hacker News from the home/landing page of Hacker News using BeautifulSoup in Python

 Output: